akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ## Select a locale context

-By default, you will find all your products on the product grid page.
-You can choose your working locale if several locales are required.
-The locale selection will impact the following information on the page:
+The locale selected in the dropdown menu is your working locale.
+When you move from one locale to another, the following product information is updated in the product grid:
 - The category labels (on the left panel)
 - The attribute labels that can be used as filters (in the filter section on the left panel)
 - The labels of attribute groups
 - The attribute option labels used as values (in the product grid)
 - The completeness
 - The product or attribute values in the product grid

-The locale selected in the dropdown menu is your working locale.
-When you move from one locale to another, the product information is updated in the product grid.

 ![Select a locale context](../img/Products_locales.png)